electraone/datafiles/manual/src/developers/confformat.md

-# Configuration format description
+# Config format description

 This document describes the format of the Electra One configuration file.
-The configuration file holds instructions on how Electra will operate.
+The configuration file allow users to customize behaviour of the controler.

-## Preset JSON format
+## Config JSON format

 ### JSON schema
-This is a WIP (work-in-progress) version of JSON schema of [Electra configuration file format](https://github.com/martinpavlas/electra.one/blob/master/presets/confschema.json)
+The JSON schema of the Electra configuration file is available at [GitHub](https://github.com/martinpavlas/electra.one/blob/master/presets/confschema.json).

 ### Minification